Top of the page

 There are two types of antibody tests to detect Lyme disease.

 Antibody testing should be done in a two-step process, using the ELISA followed by the Western blot test.
-The Western blot test (which is a more specific test than the ELISA) should be done in all people who have tested positive or borderline positive (equivocal) in an ELISA test.
+The Western blot test should be done for all people who've had a positive (or borderline positive) ELISA test.

 Polymerase chain reaction (PCR) test.
 Polymerase chain reaction (PCR) testing detects the genetic material (DNA) of the Lyme disease bacteria.
 PCR testing may be used to identify a current (active) infection if you have symptoms of Lyme disease that have not gotten better with antibiotic treatment.
-PCR testing is not done as often as antibody testing because it requires technical skill and expensive equipment.
-Also, standards have not yet been developed for PCR testing and there is a risk of false-positive test results.
+The PCR test is a blood or urine test, but can also be done on fluid from the spine or from a joint.

 A Lyme disease test is done to diagnose Lyme disease in people who have symptoms of Lyme disease.
 Symptoms may include: